-No interrupt is used with this method, but it requires network application to check at a regular pacing whether a new packet has hit the NIC.
-This method is well suited for high rate packet processing: If packets are arriving at a slow rate this algorithm is less efficient as the event based one.
+No interrupt is used with this method, but it requires the network application to check at a regular interval whether a new packet has hit the NIC.
+This method is well suited for high rate packet processing: If packets are arriving at a slow rate this algorithm is less efficient as the event-based method.

-Network devices virtualization
+Network Devices Virtualization

 Like CPU virtualization, two kinds of methods are used to virtualize network devices:

-Software-Based Emulation.
+Software-based emulation

-Hardware-assisted Emulation.
+Hardware-assisted emulation

-Software Based Emulation are widely supported but can suffer of poor performance.
-Hardware assisted Emulation if providing good performance thanks to hardware acceleration, but it requires to use a hardware that supports some specific features.
+Software based emulation is widely supported but can suffer of poor performance.
+Hardware assisted emulation provides good performance thanks to its hardware acceleration but requires hardware that supports some specific features.

 Software-Based Emulation.